China says it's evaluating US overtures for trade talks, but tariffs remain an obstacle

 “Saying one thing but doing another, or even attempting to engage in coercion and blackmail under the guise of talks, will not work on the Chinese side,” it said.

-China is in the midst of a public holiday, with government offices closed.
+China is in the midst of a public holiday, with government offices and markets closed.
+But share prices in Hong Kong jumped 1.7% early Friday, while Taiwan’s benchmark index was up 2.2%.
+U.S. futures also advanced.

+As of Friday, the Trump administration is ending a duty-free exemption on low-value imports from China.
+That will mean higher prices and delivery delays when the government starts collecting tariffs on every single shipment.

 Beijing has responded to Trump’s tariff hikes by raising its own duties on imports of U.S. products to as high as 125%.
 It has also tightened restrictions on exports to the U.S. of certain strategically important minerals and stopped importing a wide range of U.S. farm products.